 The Yamas are general rules of societal behavior.
 Our society can function as a cohesive and peaceful organic system when everyone does their best to practice the yamas.

-The Niyamas show us how to perfect our practice of the Yamas by offering ways to modify our individual behavior.
+The Niyamas show us how to perfect our practice of the Yamas by offering ways to modify our behavior.

 Swadyaya is often described as self-study, and it can be expanded to include the study of literature and scriptures of accepted and known wise men and women.
-These studies help to guide, nurture, and encourage us as we continue on our yoga journey.
+These studies help guide, nurture, and encourage us as we continue our yoga journey.

-Ishwara Pranidhana is often described as surrendering to a higher power, but for those who have problems with this concept, it may be better phrased as acknoweldgment that our understanding and perceptions are limited by our physical bodies and egos.
-It is only when we look beyond these limitations that we can experience the true union or one-ness within ourselves and with the divine universe.
+Ishwara Pranidhana is often described as surrendering to a higher power, but for those who have problems with this concept, it may be better phrased as an acknowledgment that our physical bodies and egos limit our understanding and perceptions.

-Here is a concrete example to illustrate the power of the practice of the yamas and niymas in modern society: Within a business negotiation, if both parties look to benefit mutually instead of one dominating over the other, they are practicing ahimsa.
+Here is a concrete example to illustrate the power of the yamas and niymas in modern society: Within a business negotiation, if both parties look to benefit mutually instead of one dominating the other, they are practicing ahimsa.

 With the “purity” of the deal intact, both parties experience santosha, or contentment, with the arrangements.
 By allowing their higher selves to dominate the negotiations and not their baser personalities, both parties have surrendered, or put their trust in, their intuitive selves.